GraffitiProjectINDIGO/AUTOGRAF/README.md

 ### How to cite AUTOGRAF
 For citing the methodology:

 <sup>1</sup>**Wild, B., Verhoeven, G., Schlegel, J., Wogrin, S., Wieser, M., Ressl, C., Otepka-Schremmer, J., Pfeifer, N. 2022.
 AUTOGRAF - AUTomated Orthorectification of GRAFfiti photos.
-Heritage.
-Submitted.**
+Heritage. https://doi.org/10.3390/heritage5040155**

 if you use the provided code please also cite this: